-This sketch presents an adjustment ring lap joint welded on two "S" end-rings.
-The same connection can be set up with two "L" end-rings.
+This sketch presents an adjustment ring lap joint welded on two "L" end-rings.
+The same connection can be set up with two "S" end-rings.
 The lap-joint is welded inside.

-Length adjustment for short pipes
+Length Adjustment for short pipes

-The sections may be factory manufactured according to the pipe layout arrangement drawing.

-They may, however, be manufactured on site.
+Bonna short pipes are commonly factory manufactured according to the pipe layout arrangement drawing.
+However, in some specific situation, they may be manufactured on site (upon BONNA TP's approval).
 To do this, use is made of short pipes with a minimum steel cylinder thickness of 3 mm.

-The procedure is as follows:
+The procedure is as follow:

-- with a mechanical or hand chipping hammer or a chain saw, the inside and outside concrete is cut at the appropriate location,
+- With a mechanical or hand chipping hammer or a chain saw, the inside and outside concrete is cut at the appropriate location,

-- the steel cylinder is cut to the desired length
+- The steel cylinder is cut to the desired length

-- the end rings are welded at the desired location.
-This operation must be carried out by an approved welder.
+- The end rings are welded at the desired location.
+(Operation carried out by an approved welder)

-- the following parts are then restored:
+- The following parts are then restored:

 - the external reinforcement if necessary

 - the internal concrete

 - the external concrete

-or when executing the internal and external concrete joints..
+or when executing the internal and external concrete joints.